 G.2 Carrier Metadata

 The carrier metadata (Table 12.1) is contained as attributes in the root directory (Table G.2).
-The carrier metadata consists of the data and parameters (a) needed to read and interpret the information in the product even if the S-111 MetaData file is unavailable, and, mostly, (b) are not included elsewhere in the metadata.
+The carrier metadata consists of the data and parameters that assist in reading and interpreting the information in the HDF5 product, in the event that the S-111 MetaData file is unavailable.
+In addition, some of this information is not included in the metadata.

-G.3 Datasets
+G.3 Group_F (Codes)

+Group_F contains the Feature Code (surfaceCurrent) and the Feature Attribute codes (surfaceCurrentSpeed and surfaceCurrentDirection), which identify the variables in the Data Product by their Geospatial Information Registry names.

+Each attribute array shall have the following character information: camel case name of the attribute, plain text name of the attribute, units of measurements, fill value, chunk size of the dataset, and HDF5 data type.

+G.4 Group_XY

-Depending of the data format, there can be an initial group of longitudes and latitudes, Group XY.
-This group contains no attributes but two datasets, X (longitude and Y (latitude).
+Depending on the data format, there can be an initial group of longitudes and latitudes in Group_XY.
+This group contains no attributes but two datasets, X (longitude) and Y (latitude).
 The number of values is numPOS.
 This group appears for values of dataCodingFormat of 1, 3, and 4 (Table 10.1).

+For a set of fixed stations or for a single moving station (dataCodingFormat of 1 or 4), the geographic location(s) (X,Y) appear in the same order as do the Groups that contain the speed and direction data.
+For example, X1 ,Y1 is the position of the station corresponding to the data in Group_001, and X2 ,Y2 is the position of the station corresponding to the data in Group_002.

+For a ungeorectified grid (dataCodingFormat of 3), X1 ,Y1 is the geographic location corresponding to the first data value in Groups 1, 2, etc. Point X2 ,Y2 is the location corresponding to the second data value in Groups 1, 2, etc.

+G.5 Data Groups

+Each data Group contains two attributes (Title and Date-time) and two datasets (surfaceCurrentSpeed and surfaceCurrentDirection).
+The number of individual Groups is given by the metadata variable, numGRP.

+The attribute Title contains character information used in identifying the individual station or other relevant information.
+The Date-time contains the time that applies to the entire set of values in the Group (dataCodingFormat of 2 or 3).
+The time interval between data Groups is given by the metadata variable timeRecordInterval.

+For dataCodingFormat of 1 or 4, the time of the first value in all data Groups is given by the metadata value dateTimeOfFirstRecord.
+The time interval between individual values in the data arrays is given by the metadata variable timeRecordInterval.

 For each individual Group, there are two datasets: a set of speed values and a set of direction values.
 The values are storred in two-dimensional arrays, with a given the number of rows (numROW) and columns (numCOL).
 For one-dimensional arrays (dataFormatType not 2), numROW equals one.

-The number of individual Groups is given by the metadata variable, numGRP.
-The time interval between individual times is given by the metadata variable timeRecordInterval.

 Values which represent different times are stored sequentially, from oldest to newest.
-The initial date value is contained in the Character format mimicking the DT format: yyyymmddThhmmssZ.
-By knowing the time interval (seconds) between each record, the time applicable to each value can be computed.
-In addition, the Groups, if they represent different times, are arranged sequentially, from oldest to newest.
+In addition, if each Group represent a different time, they are numbered sequentially, from oldest to newest.

 Speed Values The speed values are contained in a Float array.
-Each number representing speed (knots) has two digits to the right of the decimal point, and to the left of the decimal point, either a one- or two-digit number representing a valid speed, or a negative one denoting a null value or land location.
+Each number representing speed (knots) has two digits to the right of the decimal point, and to the left of the decimal point, either a one- or two-digit number representing a valid speed, or a negative one (‘-1.00’) denoting either an non-displayed value or land location.
+A non-displayed value represents a location where the speed is available, but has a value below the threshold for displaying a symbol.
 Table G.3 shows a sample one-dimensional dataset.